Coles Supermarkets: History

-In 1960, the first supermarket (trading under the Dickins name) was opened in the Melbourne suburb of Balwyn North, at the corner of Burke and Doncaster Roads where a modernised version continues to operate.
-From 1962, its supermarkets were branded Coles New World with accompanying Space Age-themed imagery.
+In 1960, Coles opened its first supermarket in the Melbourne suburb of North Balwyn.
+In 1962, the first Coles New World supermarket opened in Frankston, Victoria.
+Coles' supermarkets were subsequently branded Coles New World, with accompanying Space Age-themed imagery.
 By 1973, Coles had established stores in all Australian capital cities.

-In 1991, the stores were rebranded Coles Supermarkets and from 1998, simply as Coles.
+In 1991, the stores were rebranded Coles Supermarkets and, from 1998, simply as Coles.

-In 2004, the liquor division office (Coles Liquor Group), was moved from Chullora in Sydney to the company head office in Hawthorn East, Melbourne.
-With Coles Myer CEO John Fletcher citing the move for better efficiency between the food and liquor departments.
-It also resulted in Craig Watkins (35-year veteran and director of Coles Liquor) retiring from the company.
+In 2004, the liquor division office (Coles Liquor Group) was moved from Chullora in Sydney to the company headquarters in Hawthorn East, Melbourne.
+Coles Myer CEO John Fletcher said the move would improve efficiency between the food and liquor divisions.
+The move also resulted in the retirement of Craig Watkins, a 35-year company veteran and director of Coles Liquor.

-From mid 2006, many Bi-Lo supermarkets were badged as Coles Supermarkets.
-Newmart supermarkets, under which Bi-Lo traded in Western Australia, were badged as Coles Supermarkets in 2002–2003.
-Newmart stores co-located with Coles in the same area or shopping centre were sold to Foodland and re-branded as the now-defunct Action Supermarkets chain.
-The conversion program was put on hold at Easter 2007.
-In July 2007, Wesfarmers agreed terms to purchase Coles Group for $22 billion.
+From mid-2006, many Bi-Lo supermarkets were rebranded as Coles supermarkets.
+Newmart, the Western Australian supermarket chain acquired by Bi-Lo in 1996, had seven stores rebranded as Coles in 2002.
+Newmart stores located near existing Coles stores were sold to Foodland and rebranded as the now-defunct Action Supermarkets chain.
+The Bi-Lo conversion program was put on hold at Easter 2007.

+In July 2007, Wesfarmers agreed to acquire Coles Group for $22 billion.
 The purchase was completed in early 2008.
 In August 2007, as Wesfarmers foreshadowed its plans for the restructuring of Coles Group following its anticipated takeover, it stated that one of three planned divisions would comprise supermarkets, liquor and convenience stores.

-From 2008 to 2014, Coles was run by UK retailer Ian McLeod.
+From 2008 to 2014, Coles was led by British retail executive Ian McLeod.

-In February 2011, Coles acquired National Australia Bank's 50 per cent interest in Australia's largest loyalty program Flybuys, giving it 100% ownership.
-In September 2011, Coles commenced stocking private-label clothing in its stores with several stores receiving refits to accommodate the range.
+In February 2011, Coles acquired National Australia Bank's 50 per cent interest in Australia's largest loyalty program, Flybuys, giving it full ownership.
+In September 2011, Coles commenced stocking private-label clothing in its stores, with several stores receiving refits to accommodate the range.

-In 2018 Wesfarmers announced its intention to demerge the Coles business, seeking to retain only a 20% interest going forward.
-In 2018, Steven Cain was appointed as CEO of the Coles Supermarket brand as part of the demerger of Coles from Wesfarmers.
+In 2018, Wesfarmers announced its intention to demerge the Coles business while retaining a 20 per cent interest.
+Steven Cain was appointed chief executive of the Coles supermarkets business as part of the demerger.

 Coles deployed its first electric truck in April 2022.
 The first fully electric delivery vans followed in August 2023.

 In April 2023, Coles opened its first Witron-powered automated distribution centre in Redbank, Queensland.
-In the second half of 2024, two highly-automated 87000 m2 customer fulfilment centres powered by Ocado technology were opened in Truganina, Victoria and Wetherill Park, New South Wales.
-A second Witron distribution centre was opened in Kemps Creek, New South Wales in August 2024, and construction of a third in Truganina was announced in October 2024.
-In the same month, Coles deployed their fully electric prime mover truck.
+In the second half of 2024, Coles opened two highly automated 87000 m2 customer fulfilment centres powered by Ocado technology in Truganina, Victoria, and Wetherill Park, New South Wales.

+A second Witron distribution centre opened in Kemps Creek, New South Wales, in August 2024, and construction of a third in Truganina was announced in October 2024.
+In the same month, Coles deployed its first fully electric prime mover.